pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

       - the number of LED flash indicates the bank number (1 to 5 flash)
 	  - to go to the next bank, short press the bind button, this action is confirmed by the LED staying on for 1.5 sec

-The default protocol mapping can be seen at the end of the file [_Config.h](/Multiprotocol/_Config.h).
+Here is the full protocol selection procedure:
+  * turn the dial to 15
+  * power up the module
+  * the module displays the current bank by flashing the LED x number of times, x being between 1 and up to 5
+  * a short press on the bind button turns the LED on for 1 sec indicating that the system has changed the bank
+  * repeat operation 3 and 4 until you have reached the bank you want
+  * power off
+  * change the dial to the desired position
+  * power on
+  * enjoy

+Notes:
-**Note: the protocol selection must be done before the module is turned on**
+  * **The protocol selection must be done before the module is turned on**
+  * The protocol mapping based on bank+dial position can be seen/modified at the end of the file [_Config.h](/Multiprotocol/_Config.h)**

 # A7105 RF Module